walterhiggins/WMPJS/book-outline.md

 So we've answered the question of *What* we want to do, now we must ask *How* are we going to do it?
 This is a list of what we want to do:

 1. Add a new Crafting Recipe to the game
-2. Add new Teleoporting behavior for arrows fired from an Ender Bow.
+2. Add new Teleporting behavior for arrows fired from an Ender Bow.

 We'll tackle the 2nd item in the next chapter so let's look at how we add a new crafting recipe to the game.